 Meet the Team

-Igor Volsky, Founder and Director
+Igor Volsky, Co-Founder and Executive Director

-Igor Volsky is founder and the Director of Guns Down America and author of “Guns Down: How To Defeat The NRA And Build A Safer Future With Fewer Guns.”
+Igor Volsky is co-founder and the Executive Director of Guns Down America and author of “Guns Down: How To Defeat The NRA And Build A Safer Future With Fewer Guns.”
 Igor has appeared on MSNBC, CNN, Fox Business, Fox News, and CNBC television, and he has been a guest on many radio shows.
-His work on gun violence prevention has appeared in USA Today, U.S. News and World Report and the Orlando Sentinel, among others.
 In 2011, Forbes named Igor one of their top “30 under 30” in Law & Policy.
 Igor previously served as the Deputy Director of the Center for American Progress Action Fund and as Vice President at the Center for American Progress.

 Zak Kozberg is the Chief of Staff at Guns Down America.
 Ohio born and bred, Zak has worked on several campaigns for progressive candidates and causes, including Senator Sherrod Brown’s 2012 re-election campaign.
 He has also served as Scheduling Director to Congresswoman Gabrielle Giffords and Captain Mark Kelly and as Deputy Director at the Pittsburgh Film Office, working to attract major film and television production to Southwestern Pennsylvania.

 Clayton Spinney, Creative Coordinator